 The DRCOG report found that when drivers are at fault for pedestrian crashes, they are typically cited with careless driving or failing to yield the right-of-way, and when pedestrians are at fault they are cited with unlawful crossing, walking into the path of a vehicle, or failing to observe traffic device.
 To ensure the safety of yourself and others as a pedestrian, cross only at designated crosswalks and do not cross against the traffic control device.
 As a driver, use caution upon approaching crosswalks and intersections.
 Make sure you stop at the marked line and do not proceed forward into the crosswalk when you have a red light, and use caution when making a turn, especially when a pedestrian may have the right-of-way on a green light.

-If you or someone you love has been hurt in a pedestrian or bicycle accident – or in any type of traffic crash, contact a Denver auto accident attorney at Bell & Pollock, P.C. by calling (303) 795-5900 or by emailing us via the contact form on this page to find out more about your options for financial recovery.
+If you or someone you love has been hurt in a pedestrian or bicycle accident – or in any type of traffic crash, contact Bell & Pollock, P.C., car accident attorney in Denver CO, by calling (303) 795-5900 or by emailing us via the contact form on this page to find out more about your options for financial recovery.